lab596/civiform/Deploying-with-Dev-Azure.md

-Note: Azure deployments are currently paused.
+Note: Azure deployments are currently paused and the information contained here may be out of date.

 ## Configuring Github Actions